Jmoorehead1/SatelliteConstellationCoverageTool-/README.md

 # SatelliteConstellationCoverageTool-
-Built a Python tool using Skyfield to simulate satellite orbits and evaluate constellation coverage.
-Modeled revisit times and surface access for LEO networks like Starlink.
+This project was an exploration of satellite constellation design and coverage analysis.
+I developed a Python tool using libraries like Skyfield to simulate satellite orbits and calculate how well a constellation could cover Earth’s surface.
+The goal was to build a simplified version of the kind of planning tools used by companies like Starlink or OneWeb to deploy low Earth orbit satellite networks.

+The purpose was to model multiple satellites in circular orbits and visualize their ground tracks, revisit times, and surface coverage over time.
+I wanted to understand how many satellites were needed at a given altitude to ensure frequent pass-over of any location on Earth.
+The project involved calculating orbital periods, simulating orbital planes, and projecting satellite footprints onto a 2D map.